-Linfield to play Malmo or Zalgiris Vilnius
+Linfield could face play Malmo or Zalgiris Vilnius

 The Blues must first get past Norwegian champions Bodø/Glimt in the second round, the first leg of which is at Windsor Park on Tuesday night.

+Crusaders will play Polish club Pogon Szczecin or Brondby if they beat Basel in the Europa Conference League.

+The Blues and Crues both won their opening European ties last week.

-Linfield would be at home in the first leg of the third qualifying round, which would take place on 2 August.
+If Linfield beat the Norwegian champions in the second qualifying round, they will be at home in the first leg of the third qualifying round, which would take place on 2 August.

+Defeat against Bodø/Glimt would see the Irish Premiership champions drop into the third qualifying stage of the Europa League, with Monday's draw dictating that they would play either Qarabag or FC Zurich in that.

+David Healy's men had a memorable battle with the Azerbaijani outfit in 2019 when, despite a superb solo goal from striker Shayne Lavery, Qarabag pipped Linfield for a place in the Europa League group stages.

-Shamrock Rovers will play Dinamo Zagreb or FC Shkupi if they get through.
+In the Champions League, Shamrock Rovers will play Dinamo Zagreb or FC Shkupi in the third qualifying round if they get through.

-The League of Ireland Premier Division champions are up against PFC Ludogorets of Bulgaria in the second round of Champions League qualifying.
+The League of Ireland Premier Division champions are up against PFC Ludogorets of Bulgaria in the second round.

-David Healy's Linfield, who have won the Irish Premiership title for four consecutive seasons, defeated Welsh champions The New Saints in the opening round of qualifiers.
+Linfield, who have won the Irish Premiership title for four consecutive seasons, defeated Welsh champions The New Saints in the opening round of Champions League qualifiers.

 They were on the verge of going out before a stunning strike from captain Jamie Mulgrew four minutes into injury time forced extra time, with substitute Ethan Devine hitting the winner.